ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 One-off administrative tasks should be one-off processes shipped with application code.
 Then the process (admin task) should be run remotely, for example by SSHing to the environment.

-In DP, we sometimes write these scripts in a separate git repo [dp-data-tools](https://github.com/ONSdigital/dp-data-tools) and hence it is not deployable; instead, we use flags to allow us to inject the correct configuration for each environment.
+In dissemination, we sometimes write these scripts in a separate git repo [dp-data-tools](https://github.com/ONSdigital/dp-data-tools) and hence it is not deployable; instead, we use flags to allow us to inject the correct configuration for each environment.

 ## Next steps